IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/ddc-cloud-native-security-labs.git/lab-02/README.md

 1. Login to [IBM Cloud](https://cloud.ibm.com).

-2. Start an instance of `Cloud Shell` by either clicking its icon at the top-right corner of the screen or using the url `https://shell.cloud.ibm.com` in a new browser tab.
+2. Start an instance of the web-terminal

-    > Note: most of steps in this exercise will be performed in `Cloud Shell`.

-    > Important: A `Cloud Shell` session times out after it's idle for more than 60 minutes.
-When a `Cloud Shell` session times out, you'll lose every work that was performed during the session, if it's not persistent.
-For example, any CLI tool installation in a `Cloud Shell` will be lost after the session expires.
-Cloud Shell is a shell environment running in a container.
+    > Important: if a web-terminal session times out or the web-terminal container is restarted, you'll lose every work that was performed during the session, if it's not persistent.
+It is helpful, to save certain environment variables also in a separate text file, so you can quickly copy-paste the environment variables to reset the environment.

-3. In the `Cloud Shell`, login to IBM Cloud from the CLI tool.
+3. In the web-terminal, go to your $HOME directory,

     ```
-    $ ibmcloud login
+    cd $HOME
     ```

+4. login to IBM Cloud from the CLI tool.

+    ```
+    ibmcloud login
+    ```

     or if using Single Sign On,

     ```
-    $ ibmcloud login -sso
+    ibmcloud login -sso
     ```

-4. Retieve your cluster information.
+5. Retieve your cluster information.

+    ```
+    ibmcloud ks clusters
+    ```

+    Outputs:

     ```
     $ ibmcloud ks clusters